camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 ## Desktop Modeler does not start on Ubuntu 24 / modern Linux

-Modern Linux operating systems introduce restrictions on user namespaces, a sandboxing (isolation) mechanism the modeler uses.
-The effect that you see is an error message like the following at the start of the application:
+Modern Linux operating systems introduce restrictions on user namespaces, a sandboxing (isolation) mechanism Modeler uses.
+You may see an error message when you start the application:

 ```sh
 $ ./camunda-modeler